-This document sets out our Procurement Strategy covering August 2022 to July 2025 and fully reflects the Scottish Model of Procurement, the College strategic objectives and outcomes, and Scottish Funding Council (SFC) key priorities and commitments.
+This document sets out our Procurement Strategy covering August 2025 to July 2030 and fully reflects the Scottish Model of Procurement, the College strategic objectives and outcomes, and Scottish Funding Council (SFC) key priorities and commitments.

-The Procurement Strategy, in conjunction with our Procurement Policy and Procedures, sets outs our strategic approach to procurement with realistic goals for the development of our procurement activities over the next 3 years.
+The Procurement Strategy, in conjunction with our Procurement Policy and Procedures, sets out our strategic approach to procurement with realistic goals for the development of our procurement activities over the next 5 years.

 The formation of this Strategy has been guided throughout by the College's Procurement service and is the culmination of engagement with different stakeholder groups affected by the College's approach to procurement.
-This Strategy has also been informed by the Scottish Procurement's statutory guidance under the Procurement Reform (Scotland) Act 2014 with the support of APUC1, the procurement centre of expertise for all of Scotland's colleges and universities.
+This Strategy has also been informed by the Scottish Procurement's statutory guidance under the Procurement Reform (Scotland) Act 2014 with the support of APUC, the procurement centre of expertise for all of Scotland's colleges and universities.
+This Strategy is aimed at all internal and external stakeholders involved in or impacted by the College's procurement activities.
+This includes College staff, suppliers and potential suppliers, students, users of our contracts, residents in our local communities and the wider public.

-The Strategy was approved by the College's Leadership Management Team and Finance Committee and subsequently published on our website.
-We will review this Strategy annually in compliance with the Procurement Reform (Scotland) Act 2014 year to make sure it remains fit for purpose.
+The Strategy was approved by the College's Leadership Management Team and the Finance, Resource and Infrastructure Committee (FRaIC) and subsequently published on our website.
+We will review this Strategy annually in compliance with the Procurement Reform (Scotland) Act 2014 to make sure it remains fit for purpose.

-The Finance Committee will approve, review and monitor the progress of the procurement strategy, reporting into the College's Board of Management or equivalent, where required.
+The FRaIC will approve, review and monitor the progress of the procurement strategy, reporting into the College's Board of Management or equivalent, where required.

-Progress against strategic objectives will be reported to the College Finance Committee annually.
+Progress against strategic objectives will be reported to the College FRaIC annually.